Monday, November 5, 2007

 You draw very well with natural mediums (non-digital) but seem to prefer to draw in the real world, then add color (paint) on computer.
 What's the appeal of pixels for you?

-nd paper now, I also use a tablet PC.I've been interested in flattening and reducing the figure over the last several years, trying to see what I could 'get rid of' in a figure.
+Well, I like a mixture of the raw and the polished...
+My day job is in animation, and I've become familiar with the usual drawing programs because the medium has become heavily digital.
+Illustrator, Photoshop and Flash are my favorite toys.
+So along with pen and paper now, I also use a tablet PC.I've been interested in flattening and reducing the figure over the last several years, trying to see what I could 'get rid of' in a figure.
 Digital media are great for making mathematical shapes and straight lines that are hard to do with pencils, rulers and French curves.

 Though you draw a variety of subjects, the female form seems to be "where the heart is" for you...what do you find so fascinating in visions of the fairer sex?

 'The female form is my all-purpose symbol, since it can be used to comment on practically any subject, like other people use flowers or animals or letter forms.
 It's universal.
 It's so flexible, so balanced, so variable, so beautiful and expressive that I gravitate to it.
 And fortunately for me, examples are available everywhere.
 I love the variety of approaches to the female figure that the human race has come up with.
 My appreciation is wide: realistic, abstracted, serious, fun, cartoony -- I love it all, and want to express it all.
-My sources include cave art, Cycladic art, Greek, Indian, "primitive", "naive" art, as well as the academic, the realistic, the photographic, the comic-booky --and I 'steal' from all of it for my ow
+My sources include cave art, Cycladic art, Greek, Indian, "primitive", "naive" art, as well as the academic, the realistic, the photographic, the comic-booky --and I 'steal' from all of it for my own work.

 Every sort of figure has been an ideal of beauty at one time or another.
 In the US right now, we have a very narrow view of female beauty, and I have no patience with it.
 I'd like to help expand it.
 It's that cookie-cutter 'magazine cover' approach to beauty in modern culture that bothers me.